5 Axis Slicer

 For those of you who are looking for a (not necessarily free, but) suitable slicer to print designs/models not open to the public: please contact us and send us a CAD model of something else what is representative for what you want to print; also, let us know what printer hardware (e.g. which robot cell) you intend to use.

-For those of you who are looking for a free ride: you can try the 5 Axis Slicer software for free (the duration depends on what we agree), under the following conditions:
+For those of you who are looking for a cheap ride: you can try the 5 Axis Slicer software for a reduced price (the duration depends on what we agree), under the following conditions:

 - You have a 5 or more axis 3D printer up and running.

 - You are willing to share photos and videos on social media and create a link to our website and software.

 If your do actually post videos, we will pay back money.